AYOCODEE/Banana-Decay-Assessment-Via-Knowledge-Distillation/README.md

 ```bash
 jupyter notebook files/Banana_Resnet152.ipynb
 ```
 Follow the instructions in the notebook.
-Make sure your image dataset is available at the path specified, or update the notebook paths as needed.
+Make sure the image dataset is available at the path specified, or update the notebook paths as needed.

 ---